Campaign Q&A

 What are your top 3 goals for 47th ward in next 6 months to 12 months?

-My term is four years, so my goals are long-term.
-Thinking in a 6-to-12-month timeline kind of defeats the purpose of public office.
+My term is four years, so my primary goals are long-term.
+In the immediate 6-to-12-month timeline, my main focus will be seamlessly continuing the strong, foundational policies set by our current alderperson to ensure stability and reliable service in the ward.
+But honestly, thinking strictly in a short-term timeline kind of defeats the true purpose of public office.
 I often take solace in my Catholic upbringing—the Church thinks in terms of centuries.
-In government, we should at least be thinking in terms of generations, so our kids can grow up just a little bit better off than we did.
+In government, we should at least be thinking in terms of generations, building on the good work of today so our kids can grow up just a little bit better off than we did.

 Where do you want to see the ward in 5 years?